ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 Blue border rectangle = Heating / Cooling is OFF

-DutchOrange border Rectangle = Heating is ON
+DutchOrange border Rectangle = The Heat is ON

 IceBlue border Rectangle = Cooling is ON